GET IN TOUCH

 Key Differences in Authority and Jurisdiction

-• State tax liens: These liens arise from obligations administered by the South Dakota Department of Revenue or county treasurers for local taxes.
+State tax liens — These liens arise from obligations administered by the South Dakota Department of Revenue for state business taxes, or by county treasurers for local property taxes, each governed under separate statutory frameworks.

-• Recording procedures: Both follow similar filing protocols through county offices, but operate under distinct statutory frameworks and collection powers.
+Recording procedures — Both follow filing protocols through county offices, but operate under distinct statutory frameworks and collection powers.

-• Release requirements: Each type requires payment to the appropriate government agency, with the IRS releases following federal procedures.
+Release requirements — Each type requires payment to the appropriate government agency, with IRS releases following federal procedures.

 Types of Taxes Involved

-State tax liens cover sales tax, use tax, contractor's excise tax, property taxes, and other obligations to South Dakota.
+DOR-administered state tax liens under SDCL 10-59 apply to enumerated state taxes, fees, and surcharges — primarily sales tax, use tax, and contractor's excise tax.
+Property taxes are governed separately under South Dakota's property-tax statutes and county tax-deed procedures and are not part of the Chapter 10-59 state-lien framework.
 Federal tax liens involve income tax, employment tax, estate tax, and other federal obligations owed to the IRS.
-The same county register of deeds may record both, but they originate from separate legal authorities under different statutes.
+The same county register of deeds may record both state and federal liens, but they originate from separate legal authorities under different statutes.

 Options for Tax Lien Removal, Release, or Withdrawal